 - App chains longer than 7 apps don't work on Server.

 When you use the Action tool to Update/Change Value, unless actually needed, don’t use the Replace a specific string: option.
 If you change the tool configuration in your workflow due to continued development, you might end up breaking that action tool, because that specific string might no longer exist.
 Obviously, there are times when you need to use that option but just bear in mind that if you change that string in the tool then you might need to also update the Action tool.

 If you use an Action tool to update a Detour tool, try to be complete and update the detour for both possibilities, in other words, detour left and detour right.
 Otherwise, if you just update for the one condition and you change the workflow while developing then you haven’t accounted for when you need the workflow to go the other way.

 All detours must end, especially before joining any data streams from a detour to anywhere else in the workflow.
 A Detour End tool requires no configuration, so is easy to use.
 Make sure you use them or end the detour with an Output tool.

 Use the Error Message Tool

 When you write questions, consider your user by anticipating common mistakes.
 You should issue error messaging using an Error Message tool.
-For example, if the user must select an option, then throw an error when they don’t select anything, this can avoid the engine throwing errors which may not be meaningful enough to the user to understand how to fix an error.
-Ideally have a throw error for every question that the user needs to fill in.
+For example, if the user must select an option, then throw an error when they don’t select anything, this can avoid the engine throwing errors which might not be meaningful enough to the user to understand how to fix an error.
+Ideally, throw an error for every question that the user needs to fill in.
 You can also do more complex conditions to make sure they have filled things in correctly.
 For example, if they need to fill in a text box with up to 5 trade areas separated by commas (for example 1, 2, 3, 4, 5), you could use a regex condition to make sure there aren’t more than 4 commas in the text box.

 Issue Errors with the Message Tool